REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Experiments

 \subsection{Experimental Setup}

+\textbf{Datasets.} We evaluate the performance of REAL together with existing ACL methods on CIFAR-100 \citep{CIFAR2009}, ImageNet-100 \citep{podnet2020ECCV}, and ImageNet-1k \citep{ImageNet2015IJCV}.
+CIFAR-100 contains 100 classes of 32 $\times$ 32 color images with each class {containing} 500 images for training and 100 images for testing respectively.
+ImageNet-1k has 1.3 million images for training and 50,000 images for testing within 1000 classes.
+ImageNet-100, as defined in \citep{podnet2020ECCV}, is constructed by selecting 100 specific classes from ImageNet-1k.

-\textbf{Datasets.} We evaluate the performance of our REAL by on CIFAR-100 \cite{CIFAR2009}, ImageNet-100 \cite{podnet2020ECCV} and ImageNet-1k \cite{ImageNet2015IJCV}.
-For CIL evaluation, dataset is partitioned into a base training set (i.e., phase \#0) and a sequence of incremental sets.
+\textbf{CIL Protocol.} For CIL evaluation, we follow the protocol adopted in various CIL {studies} \citep{podnet2020ECCV, Mnemonics_2020_CVPR, PASS2021CVPR}, which {involves partitioning the} dataset into a base training set (i.e., phase 0) and a sequence of incremental sets.
 The base dataset contains half of the full data classes.
 The network is first trained on the base dataset.
 Subsequently, the network gradually learns the remaining classes evenly for $K$ phases.
-In the experiment, we report the results for phase $K=5,10,25$ and $50$.
+In the experiment, we report the results for phase $K=5,10,25$, and $50$ on CIFAR-100 and ImageNet-100. {Additionally, we} validate our REAL on ImageNet-1k with $K= 5,10,$ and $25$.

-\textbf{Implementation Details.} The architecture in the experiment is ResNet-18 \cite{resnet2016CVPR}.
-Additionally, we train a ResNet-32 on CIFAR-100 as many CIL methods (e.g. \cite{ACIL2022NeurIPS} and \cite{RMM2021NeuriPS}) adopt this structure.
-We adopt the same training strategies for SSCL in \cite{SimSiam2021CVPR}.
-For hyperparameters shared among AL-based methods, we copy them from the ACIL \cite{ACIL2022NeurIPS}.
-We further study on the hyperparameters in RED including the balancing parameter $\lambda$ and number of epochs $e$ for distillation.
-The implementation details of parameters can be found in Supplementary material B.
+\textbf{Implementation Details.} The architecture in the experiment is ResNet-18 \citep{resnet2016CVPR}.
+Additionally, we train a ResNet-32 on CIFAR-100 as many CIL methods (e.g., \citep{ACIL2022NeurIPS} and \citep{RMM2021NeuriPS}) adopt this structure.
+All the experiments of CIL are conducted on {an} NVIDIA GeForce RTX 3090 GPU with Python 3.9, PyTorch 1.13.1, and TorchVision 0.14.1 with PyCIL \citep{pycil}.